-BPSC Topper Rahul Sinha’s Tips to Crack BPSC Mains Exam
+BPSC Tips & Strategies: Topper Rahul Sinha shares Tips to Crack 65th BPSC Exam

 Interviewer: What do you think about the pattern of BPSC Mains Exam?